sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 - Verify that all operations were successful

-- Verify that ARP packets are forwarded
+- Verify that ARP reply is received from server when ARP packet is sent on this port

 - Verify that all other packets on this port are dropped